We use our innovative ultrasound guided injections to treat Musculoskeletal conditions

 Meet our Musculoskeletal Consultant, Dr Andrew Koo

-Dr Koo is a Consultant Radiologist who has a uniquely combined specialist interest in both musculoskeletal and prostate imaging.
+Dr. Andrew Koo is a Consultant Radiologist with a uniquely combined specialist interest in both musculoskeletal and prostate imaging.
 He furthers his skill set by completing additional dedicated training in advanced image-guided diagnostic and therapeutic interventions.

 Initial Consultation and Clinical Examination is £50